bgoncalves/bgoncalves.github.io/index.md

 Currently I'm getting back to my computer science work, which is centered on data-driven causal discovery and inference.
 Data, small and large, may hide cause-effect dependencies among variables.
 My goal is to contribute to make causal inference scalable and ready to be delivered to various industries.

+“Three things cannot be long hidden: the sun, the moon, and the truth”